Alab-NII/eval_vl_glue/vl_models/README.md

 ## Weights for the transformers_volta models

-We provide two methods to make the weights: **conversion** and **download**.
+We provide two methods to prepared the weights: **conversion** and **download**.
-Created models can be used from the transfomers_volta by specifing their path.
+The created models can be used from the transfomers_volta by specifing their path.

 ### Conversion

-We show the ctrl_vilbert case as an example.
+We describe the ctrl_vilbert case as an example.

 1. download the original weight from the link **ViLBERT (CTRL)** in [e-bug/volta/MODELS.md](https://github.com/e-bug/volta/blob/main/MODELS.md) into the download/volta\_weights directory, with the name *ctrl_vilbert*.
 2. run convert.py from the repository root directory.